digitallysavvy/agora-token-service/README.md

 # Agora Backend Webservice
-A fork of the [AgoraIO Community Token Service](https://github.com/AgoraIO-Community/agora-token-service/), that adds support for Cloud Recording, Real-Time Transcription, and Media Services.
+This project is a fork of the [AgoraIO Community Token Service](https://github.com/AgoraIO-Community/agora-token-service/), that adds support for Cloud Recording, Real-Time Transcription, and Media Services.

 Written in Golang, using [Gin framework](https://github.com/gin-gonic/gin).
 A RESTful webservice for interacting with [Agora.io](https://www.agora.io).